chadulous/PixelVision8wiki/GameData_SupportedFileTypes.md

 </table>

-PV8 will ignore any additional files in a project it doesn’t know how to open or edit.
-Sprites and tilemaps can be created at runtime via the API.
-When Pixel Vision OS detects the necessary files in a folder for it to run, it will automatically display a Run icon allowing you to launch it.
+PV8 will ignore any additional files in a project that it doesn’t know how to load or edit.